 Daughter of patient

-Helen is taking part in the Bedford Running Festival 2019 in memory of her mum and to raise funds for her local Sue Ryder St John’s Hospice in Moggerhanger.
+Helen took part in the Bedfordshire Running Festival 2018 and in this year's event as well, in memory of her mum Elizabeth and to raise funds for her local Sue Ryder St John’s Hospice in Moggerhanger.